smartcodinghub/smartcodinghub.github.io/_posts/2017-01-20-development-functional-programming-introduction.md

 First, we have Machine Code.
 You have tons of instructions and near 0 reusability and it's so hard to understand.

+> Structured Programming arrives!

 Over machine code we have Structured/Procedural programming.
 It's and abstraction over the machine code.
 Here we got methods that we can easily reuse and we don't have to worry about machine code and many operations since the compiler and the language APIs will take care of it.
 But, we can still taht the code looks similar.

+> Now, we have class

 Then, we started using OOP were we bring a new level of abstraction.
 Here we got classes, objects and behaviour.
 We use this to encapsulate and easy reuse all what we do.
 We can use inheritance